What is Azure Private 5G Core?

 The Azure private multi-access edge compute (MEC) solution offers an ecosystem of technology solution partners, including the following:

-- Radio vendors who can connect Azure Private 5G Core to a gNodeB (for 5G deployments) or eNodeB (for 4G deployments), allowing you to choose from a broad range of shared or licensed spectrum options available in different countries.
+- Radio vendors who can connect Azure Private 5G Core to a gNodeB (for 5G deployments) or eNodeB (for 4G deployments), allowing you to choose from a broad range of shared or licensed spectrum options available in different countries/regions.

 - SIM vendors offering physical SIM and eSIM services.
 These vendors can integrate directly with Azure Private 5G Core through the SIM manager to securely provision physical SIMs and eSIMs.